313. Moe Baby Blues

 (originally aired May 18, 2003)

-I’m trying to keep my level of exasperation down, but with episodes like these, it’s really hard.
+I’m trying to keep my level of exasperation down, but with episodes like these, it’s really difficult.
 You have to wonder exactly what the writers and producers are thinking when they’re color screening these shows, that despite almost every single scene having a glaring issue, be it clunky dialogue, questionable characterization, or stupid plot turns, they deem it good enough to air as a Simpsons episode.
 I’d like to say that there’s a decent premise buried here, but that’s me being really generous.
-Bart and Milhouse get into some massive hijinks, in this case breaking into Flanders’ house and destroying his secret room of Beatles memorabilia.
-Why it had to be the Beatles is irrelevant and this is just the quick set-up to our story, except it takes the entire first act, so you realize that the writers were scrambling to bring this one to length.
+Bart and Milhouse get into some massive hijinks, in this case breaking into the Flanders house and destroying his secret room of Beatles memorabilia.
+Why it had to be The Beatles is irrelevant and this is just the quick set-up to our story, except it takes the entire first act, so you realize that the writers were scrambling to bring this one to length.
 The two kids end up in separate youth groups: the Pre-Teen Braves, led by Homer, then later Marge, and the Calvary Kids, led by Kirk Van Houten.

 Tidbits and Quotes

-– I guess in response to their “shot” at them, the show tackles South Park, except here, I’m not exactly sure what the parody is.
-They show the series has fart humor, and violence, and features celebrities, except they’re dated celebrities like Calista Flockhart and O.J.
+– I guess in response to the “Simpsons Already Did It” episode of South Park, the show responds in kind by having Bart and Milhouse watch a South Park parody, except I’m not exactly sure what the parody is.
+They show the series has fart humor, violence, and features celebrities, except they’re dated celebrities like Calista Flockhart and O.J.
 Simpson.
 I don’t quite understand what they were going for with this.
-The “Simpsons Already Did It” episode of South Park was so brilliant, and this is just a sad follow-up.
+South Park‘s tribute to The Simpsons was so brilliant, and this is just a sad follow-up.

 – “What are we gonna do to that field!”
 “Clean it!”
 “And why are we gonna clean it?”
 “Liberal guilt!”
 CHECK OUT OUR BITING COMMENTARY, YOU GUYS!!